AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-Now if you hit the URL http://localhost:8000/api/addresses/ or http://localhost:8000/api/people/ , you will still get all the records on one page.
+Now if you hit the URL http://localhost:8000/api/addresses/ , you will still get all the records on one page.
 So you have to explicity append the query params `?limit=3` or `?limit=3&offset=0` to start from the **page 1**.

 <br>